Therme Art at the 17th International Architecture Exhibition – La Biennale di Venezia

 Resurrecting the Sublime at the Biennale Internationale Design Saint-Étienne, March 2019.
 Photo: Alex-Cretey-Systermans.

 During the next months Therme Art will also present its Wellbeing Culture Forum a programme of multidisciplinary discussions and workshops, taking place both in-person and in hybrid form.
 Realised in collaboration with the British Council, Serpentine, Pnat, Space Caviar, V-A-C Foundation and the Italian Pavilion, the events, running 21st and 22nd May.

-The Wellbeing Culture Forum will explore themes of environmental and human wellbeing in greater detail, using the supported projects supported at the 17th Exhibition as points of inspiration, while also responding to this year’s theme.
-Curated by the architect Hashim Sarkis, How will we live together? includes 112 participants from 46 countries and runs from Saturday 22 May through Sunday 21 November 2021.
+The Wellbeing Culture Forum will explore themes of environmental and human wellbeing in greater detail, using the projects supported at the 17th Exhibition as points of inspiration, while also responding to this year’s theme.
+Curated by the architect Hashim Sarkis, How will we live together? included 112 participants from 46 countries and ran from Saturday 22 May through Sunday 21 November 2021.

 In March, Therme Art announced a strategic investment in Superblue, the groundbreaking new initiative in immersive art.
 This was closely followed by the beginning of a new partnership with rewilding initiative SUGi, to develop native forests at Therme Group projects worldwide.